-- In Hindu calendar, every Purnima has some significance.
-Therefore, over the twelve months, Purnima marks twelve special occasions and festivals.
+- In Hindu calendar, Purnima is of great significance.
+Therefore, over the twelve months, Purnima coincides with twelve special occasions and festivals.

-- Special Pujas like Satyanarayan puja are conducted on this day.
+- Special Puja like the Satyanarayan puja is conducted this day.

-- Many Gods were born on this day.
+- According to Hindu mythology several of the Gods were born this day.

 Festivals falling on Purnima in different months

-Paush Purnima: Paush Purnima is a remarkable day in Hindu calendar.
-It is observed in the months of December-January in English calendar.
-On this occasion, at the Prayag Sangam (the confluence of Rivers Ganga, Yamuna, and Saraswati) Hindu devotees take a holy dip.
-It is believed that such an act relieves all the sins, and one will achieve ‘moksha’ or salvation.
+Paush Purnima is a remarkable day in Hindu calendar.
+It is observed in the months of December-January as per the English calendar.
+On this occasion, Hindu devotees take a holy dip at the Prayag Sangam (the confluence of Rivers Ganga, Yamuna, and Saraswati).
+It is believed that such an act absolves an individual of the sins, and he or she will achieve ‘moksha’ or salvation.

 Maghi Purnima, also known by the name of Magha Purnima, is known to be a day of the full moon that occurs during the month of Magh.
-During this time period, the auspicious Kumbh Mela is held in every twelve years.
+The Kumbh Mela is held once in every twelve years during this auspicious period.

 Holi falls in the month of Phalguna that marks the arrival of spring.
-Widely known as the festival of colors, it is celebrated for two days.
+Widely known as the festival of colours, it is celebrated for two days.
 It is celebrated in most parts of India and Nepal.
-Holika Dahan takes place the night before Rangwali Holi.
+Holika Dahan takes place the night before Rangwali Holi (Dulhandi).

-Hanuman Jayanti is celebrated on full moon day during Chaitra month.
-Hanuman, who is also known as Vanara God, was born on this day and Hanuman Jayanti is celebrated to honor the birth of Hanuman.
+Hanuman Jayanti is celebrated on a full-moon day during the Chaitra month.
+Hanuman, who is also known as Vanara God, was born this day.
+Hanuman Jayanti is observed in celebration of his birth.

-It comes in the month of vaishakha and celebrated as birth anniversary of Gautama Buddha whose birth name was Siddhartha Gautama.
-He was a spiritual teacher who established Buddhism.
-It is celebrated all over India and even in some South-East Asian countries including Nepal.
+It falls in the month of Vaishakha and is celebrated as birth anniversary of Gautama Buddha whose birth name was Siddhartha Gautama.
+A spiritual teacher who founded Buddhism, his birth is celebrated in India, Nepal, and South-East Asian countries.

-It is one of the highly auspicious Hindu tithis that is also known as Jyeshtha Purnima.
-It is observed on the full moon day of Jyeshtha month.
-The vrat is mainly observed by married women for the longevity and prosperity of their husbands and they pray for a happy married life.
+One of the most auspicious Hindu tithis (dates), it is also known as Jyeshtha Purnima.
+It is falls in the Jyeshtha month.
+The vrat is observed by married women for the longevity of their husbands and a prosperous married life.

-Raksha Bandhan is celebrated in Shravana month.
-Rakhi is basically a sacred thread of protection dress up with love and affection of a sister for her brother.
+Raksha Bandhan is celebrated in the Shravana month.
+Rakhi is basically a sacred thread of protection that symbolizes the love and affection of a sister for her brother.

-This is also known as Honey Full Moon Day, celebrated in Bangladesh, especially in the region of Chittagong and by the Mon People of Thailand.
+This day is also known as Honey Full-Moon Day.
+It is celebrated in Bangladesh, especially in the region of Chittagong, and by the Mon people of Thailand.
 In Hindu calendar, it is celebrated during the month of Bhadrapada.

-- On this day the devotees are supposed to wake up early in the morning and take a bath before sunrise.
+- Wake up early in the morning and take a bath before sunrise.

-- Lord Shiva or Lord Vishnu are worshiped on this day.
+- You may worship Lord Shiva or Lord Vishnu on this day.

-- Many devotees observe fasting on this day.
-Though it is an ideal choice to fast throughout the day without eating anything.
+- It is an ideal choice to fast throughout the day without eating anything.

-- The fasting starts at sunrise and ends with the glimpse of the moon.
+- Fasting starts at sunrise and ends with the sighting of the moon.